 The Kosovo Specialist Chambers and Specialist Prosecutor’s Office have a seat in The Hague.
 Their staff is international, as are the Judges, the President, the Registrar, and the Specialist Prosecutor.

-In June 2019, the KSC and SPO moved into new premises, which feature a fully modern courtroom and integrated court management platform, with a gallery for visitors and the capacity to stream proceedings in the three official languages of the court (Albanian, English and Serbian) via the internet.
-The premises also include a media center to enhance reporting of proceedings to Kosovo and a broader audience.
+The KSC premises feature a fully modern courtroom and integrated court management platform, with a gallery for visitors and the capacity to stream proceedings in the three official languages of the court (Albanian, English and Serbian) via the KSC website.
+The premises also include a Media Centre to facilitate and support media reporting on proceedings from the premises, as well as a Press Briefing Centre where spokespersons conduct online Weekly Press Briefings, giving journalists the opportunity to hear an update on proceedings and ask questions from anywhere in the world.